-Adjacent to the Hull Maritime Museum is the Dock Office Chambers building (DOC), which dates from the 1890s and currently used as office space.
+Adjacent to the Hull Maritime Museum is the Dock Office Chambers building (DOC), which dates from the 1890s and was previously used as office space.

-Dock Office Chambers will be reconfigured and become the main focus to house the remaining collections and artefacts to undertake vital research and conservation.
+A part of the project, Dock Office Chambers has been reconfigured to become the main focus to house the remaining collections and artefacts in order to undertake vital research and conservation.

 This renovation will enable the collections to be conserved, catalogued and appropriately managed, with improved accessibility for staff and visiting researchers.

-This new store facility will allow us to open a whole new floor of the museum, previously unseen to visitors.
+This new store facility will enable a whole new floor of the museum to open, previously unseen to visitors.

 Our magnificent collections